openzim/libzim/README.md

 ```

 By default, it will compile dynamic linked libraries.
 All binary files
-will be created in the "build" directory created automatically by
+will be created in the `build` directory created automatically by
 Meson.
 If you want statically linked libraries, you can add
 `--default-library=static` option to the Meson command.